zaisid/DATA4380_TabularData/README.md

 ### Contents of Repository

 * Tabular_Feasibility_ZS.ipynb: Initial exploratory data analysis of data and some preprocessing, including a preliminary baseline model
-* tabular_preprocessing.py: module containing all preprocessing steps done in Tabular_Feasibility_ZS.ipynb
+* tabular_preprocessing.py: module containing functions for all preprocessing steps done in Tabular_Feasibility_ZS.ipynb
 * Tabular_Prototype_ZS.ipynb: contains the first round of modelling
-* Tabular_Aggregated.ipynb:
+* Tabular_Aggregated.ipynb: contains the separate, final approach to modelling through aggregation of data by patient

 ### Software Setup
 All modelling and data manipulation was done using scikit-learn, pandas, and numpy.
 Majority of visualizations were completed with matplotlib.